 With these rules, the clubs are motivated and are able to self-govern so that we can simply lead the technical side of things.

-Looks like fun, doesn’t it?
-Once you give up trying to stay clean, it is!
-It is a challenging, cooperative adventure through which friendships are made, skills are learned, characters are tested, and dignity is gained because it involves hard work and personal investment, and results in a truly life-changing accomplishment.
+Well clubs are a fun and challenging, cooperative venture in which friendships are made, skills are learned, characters are tested, and dignity is gained because it involves hard work and personal investment, and results in a truly life-changing accomplishment.
 The sense of common achievement at the end of a club is palpable.

 20140922_113827